Table of Contents

-Being an attorney requires a lot of learning and years of focusing on trying to interpret and understanding the fine intricacies of the law.
-But how do you grow your business once you’ve passed the bar?
+Being an attorney requires a lot of learning and years of focusing on trying to interpret and understand the fine intricacies of the law.
+But how do you grow your business with law firm strategic planning once you’ve passed the bar?
 Where will your clients come from?

 Putting together a growth strategy requires a completely different set of skills and oftentimes, legal professionals don’t even know where to begin when it comes to the strategic planning of their marketing and growth efforts.